sourcegraph/about/handbook/direction/code-graph/search/index.md

 - Index the open source code universe
 - Provide access to that universe through our own open source code search software

-#### Code search should be accessible
+#### Code search should be easy to use

-Everyone deserves access to high quality code search and quality code search means accessible, easy to use code search.
+Currently, our search UX has powerful functionality but a high learning curve.
 Code can be complicated and we'll strive to make the search experience as painless and intuitive as possible so code is approachable for everyone.
-Currently, our search UX has powerful functionality but a high learning curve.

 - We must develop and grow a capable, but intuitive, search interface

+#### Code search should be accessible

+Everyone deserves access to high quality code search; as such, our code search interface should be accessible.

 - Ensure this interface is accessible to all skill levels and WCAG compliant

 #### Code search should be relevant

 In order to be useful, search results need to be relevant.
 Our search results will be the most accurate, relevant, and informative results possible.
-Our current results ranking is a first pass at ranking and there is room for improvement.
+Our current results ranking is a first pass specifically targeting Cloud.
+Future work on ranking should also take into account the needs of Enterprise users.

 - Develop relevance and ranking capabilities that are accurate, innovative, and market leading
 - ???